Sameer0726152/smart-glove-gesture-to-text/README.md

 ## 🙏 Acknowledgements

 We sincerely thank **Mrs. Chetana Shravage** for her expert guidance, constant support, and encouragement throughout this project.
-We also thank **Dr. D. R. Dhotre** (HOD, AI & DS) for his support.
+We also thank **Mrs. Shubhangi Vairagar** (HOD, AI & DS) for his support.

 ---